-3.0 Behavioural Standards
+2. Behavioural Standards

 Behavioural standards help Covered Individuals take appropriate action when the issues they face involve ethical considerations.
-Behavioural standards cannot cover all scenarios but provide guidance.
-The following behavioural standards are expected by the IAC:
+The Code provides Covered Individuals with basic principles to guide their behaviours and actions while at work.
+Behavioural standards cannot cover all scenarios but can provide useful guidance.
+The following behavioural standards are expected by IAC: